tc10815/BronxZooGuide/readme.md

 ![Screenshot 1](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/1.png)
 ![Screenshot 3](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/0.png)
 ![Screenshot 2](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/2.png)

+Rick's Steve's tours are an Android app and offer downloading the audio to your phone before leaving.
+This is  hugely helpful for American's in Europe, who typically won't have 4G on their phones.
+The content is absolutely top notch, but the implementation of the tour is very basic.
+There are no maps or GPS features at all, so it's essentially just an MP3 player that allows you to preload playlists with tours.

+Our app would offer a smarter interface than any of these three apps.
+By using GPS and pointing with a compass, navigation should be easier and less restrictive.
+Links to the Encyclopedia of Life and Wikipedia also offer a much deeper dive than the other 3 audiotour solutions.

 ## 5. What technologies, APIs etc will you be using to develop this solution?
 Provide links and explanations.
 - Some kind of database solution (probably XML)